scottohara/tvmanager/README.md

 Deployment (Staging/Production)
 ===============================
-If you use use heroku, it's a simple `git push heroku master`.
+If you use use heroku, it's a simple `rake deploy:staging` and `rake deploy:production`.
+These rake tasks assume that you have heroku remotes named staging and production configured; and you must create an annotated tag before deploying (eg. `git tag -a -m "Version 1.00" v1.00`); which is what will be pushed to heroku.

 By default, the name of the client-side HTML5 database is "TVManager".
 Database names must be unique for the domain (origin), so in the event that you are hosting multiple environments under the same domain (eg. tvmanager.mydomain.com/production and tvmanager.mydomain.com/staging), you can override the default database name for one or both environments using an environment variable.
 For example, in development: